Bissell 9595A Review

 It was a little more difficult to adjust the brush height on this model, requiring you to twist a knob on the front of the vacuum.
 The 9595A didn't clean particularly close to the edge, performing worse than the Hoover.

 The Bissell is also quite tall, meaning that it can't clean very far under furniture.
 It only reached about 5"-5.5" under our simulated sofa — less than half the distance that the top models did.
-The 9595A also had one of the shortest maximum reaches of the entire group, as shown in the graphic below.
+The 9595A also had one of the shortest maximum reaches of the entire group.

 Finally, this model redeemed itself slightly in our noise assessment.
 It was by no means a particularly quiet vacuum, but it had less high-pitched noise than the Hoover.